-Describe or attach as an appendix, the institution policy that provides for due process if a student has a grievance.
+Describe or attach as an appendix, the institution policy that provides for due process if a student has a grievance, if it differs from that of the DDS/DMD program.

 4.4.3 Students must have an opportunity to participate in the evaluation of the teaching effectiveness of faculty members.